 Objective A: Create a sector partnership by engaging tourism entrepreneurs in collaborative discussions.
-Strategy Responsibility Key Contact/ Convener Timeline Activity Outcome/ Output Measurements Progress Status Pilot an outdoor recreation MRPDC through the Aaron Sizemore Late Fall The group will identify potential collaborative industry cohort roundtable Mount Rogers (MRPDC) 2016 (at the strategies or collective benefits of by first gathering a Outdoor economy tail end of communication. community specific efforts the season, roundtable focused on before losing bicycle outfitters in Damascus. them for the winter.)
-Identify training, policy, business needs by supporting and listening: General needs will be identified Mount Rogers Planning District through the Mount Rogers Outdoor economy efforts • Aaron Sizemore (MRPDC) with support from Southwest Virginia Cultural Heritage Foundation Appalachian Spring Staff (The position is being advertised in June 2016) Spring 2017 One outcome/next step of the meeting will be identified.
+Strategy Responsibility Key Contact/ Convener Timeline Activity Outcome/ Output Measurements Progress Status Pilot an outdoor recreation MRPDC through the Aaron Late Fall 2016 (at The group will identify potential collaborative industry cohort roundtable Mount Rogers Sizemore the tail end of the strategies or collective benefits of by first gathering a Outdoor economy (MRPDC) season, before communication. community specific efforts losing them for roundtable focused on the winter.)

+bicycle outfitters in Damascus.
+Identify training, policy, business needs by supporting and listening: General needs will be identified Mount Rogers Planning District through the Mount Rogers Outdoor economy efforts Aaron Sizemore (MRPDC) with support from Southwest Virginia Cultural Heritage Foundation Appalachian Spring Staff (The position is being advertised in June 2016) Spring 2017 One outcome/next step of the meeting will be identified.
 The bicycle pilot group in considering ongoing benefits of organized discussion.
 The bicycle pilot group will be guided through a discussion of potential expansion to additional communities or development of a broader 19 county SWVA biking industry cluster group.
-Share Spotlight Southwest Virginia as a model, both with the Bicycle network and with more broadly. • Lincoln Theater and Spotlight Southwest Virginia Kristin Untiedt- Barnett with support from Amy Ball Braswell Spring 2017 Include a summary of the Spotlight Southwest Virginia theater network as an industry network in the Mount Rogers Tourism Team Newsletter Begin convening of an additional tourism business cohort Mount Rogers Tourism Team • Aaron Sizemore (MRPDC) Spring 2017-Fall 2017 Through one on one conversations in response to the newsletter article on the industry cluster roundtable strategy, an additional cohort will be identified Add one additional cohort in 2018 Mount Rogers Tourism Team • Aaron Sizemore (MRPDC) 2018 Through one on one conversations in response to promotion of the work of the bicycle cluster, an additional cohort will be identified Have developed 5 cohorts by 2021.
-Mount Rogers Tourism Team Aaron Sizemore (MRPDC) Spring 2020 Cohorts will be developed across the region and industry clusters are identified are identified and self-select.
+Share Spotlight Southwest Virginia as a model, both with the Bicycle network and with more broadly.
+Lincoln Theater and Spotlight Southwest Virginia Kristin Untiedt- Barnett with support from Amy Ball Braswell Spring 2017 Include a summary of the Spotlight Southwest Virginia theater network as an industry network in the Mount Rogers Tourism Team Newsletter Begin convening of an additional tourism business cohort Mount Rogers Tourism Team Aaron Sizemore (MRPDC) Spring 2017-Fall 2017 Through one on one conversations in response to the newsletter article on the industry cluster roundtable strategy, an additional cohort will be identified